RichCaloggero/periodic-table/README.md

 - container // element where table should be created (if not supplied, table appended to end of document) );

-When the mode changes, you should redisplay the table again (see periodic-table.html).

 ## Periodic-Table-JSON